jamoyex/manychatapp/README.md

 ## 🆘 Support

-For support, email support@manychatapp.com or create an issue in this repository.
+For support, create an issue in this repository or contact the development team.

 ---

-Built with ❤️ using Next.js, React, and TypeScript
+Built with ❤️ by BBCore Team using Next.js, Express, and PostgreSQL